iainvdw/lucidian-tides/Sessions/20 - Splintered Hulls.md

-The fight on the sea continues.
-Mal heads to the hold of the Cerulean Gauntlet to fight a necromancer, Stormbreaker finds a safe, breaking it open and finding the map inside.
+The fight on the sea continues. [[Mallory Calder|Mal]] heads to the hold of the Cerulean Gauntlet to fight a necromancer, [[Stormbreaker]] finds a safe, breaking it open and finding the map inside.
 He takes the map, as well as two pouches, a brick of some sort of metal.
 The others stay aboard the Serpent’s Tide, fighting off the remaining mages.
 They defeat the mages, the necromancer, a flesh golem (thrown overboard by Stormbreaker) and whatever others are in their way.

 They help whatever civilian or sailor survivors aboard the Cerulean Gauntlet, as there’s not much left of the Storm Hawk.

-Doloris and Mal head back down to the hold to investigate some of the dead bodies, trying to figure out why they would’ve brought those along on this mission.
+[[Doloris]] and Mal head back down to the hold to investigate some of the dead bodies, trying to figure out why they would’ve brought those along on this mission.
 They examine the coffins that Mal noted before were marked with a red X. The bodies in these coffins are dressed as Zhelezo prison guards.
 Doloris notes the bodies look fairly fresh, and all these bodies share a strange bubbly protrusion almost like something bubbled out of their throat, something poisonous or acidic.

 Doloris suggests they give all these dead a burial at sea, which Mal thinks is a good idea, but they decide to discuss with the rest as well.

 On the way up, Mal investigates a crate that the two zombies that went upstairs died by, noting glass nails keeping it shut.
 She asks Stormbreaker to come down and help her break this open.
 He does, breaking some of the vials inside that have poisonous gas come out of it.

 One of the survivors introduces himself as Captain Alfonz Zumdi, who thanks the crew for letting him life and saving his life.
-The crew gives all the bodies aboard the Cerulean Gaunt burials at sea before waving of the captain and the other survivors.
+The crew gives all the bodies aboard the Cerulean Gaunt burials at sea before waving off the captain and the other survivors.

 The crew discuss their findings with each other.
 Mal and Doloris take a look at the map, deciphering it like they did the previous one.
 As they’re doing this, Mal notices a burning sensation in her throat, Doloris quickly figuring out that the poisonous gas she inhaled does whatever happened to those guards.
 She casts lesser restoration, which helps.

 They figure out the map, knowing the date and quickly pinpointing a location.
 Mal recognises Everplume, an underwater volcano.
 Omgar’s Hole is a bay near Torrid Reef.
 It was named after a dragon.
 The map points to a smaller of two islands, the Snout of Omgar.
-They head back up on deck to share this information with the rest.
-The captain thinks it should be about five days to get to the location on the map.
+They head back up on deck to share this information with the rest. [[Captain Cassian Sariel de Rochefort|The captain]] thinks it should be about five days to get to the location on the map.

 They set off towards the Snout of Omgar, the crew working hard to fix up the damage that the ship took.